 We characterize the revenue-maximizing mechanism for time separable allocation problems in continuous time.
-The valuation of each agent is private information and changes over time.
-At the time of contracting every agent privately observes his initial type which influences the evolution of his valuation process.
-The leading example is the repeated sales of a good or a service.
+The willingness-to-pay of each agent is private information and changes over time.

-We derive the optimal dynamic mechanism, analyze its qualitative structure and frequently derive its closed form solution.
-This enables us to compare the distortion in various settings.
-In particular, we discuss the cases where the type of each agent follows an arithmetic or geometric Brownian motion or a mean reverting process.
-We show that depending on the nature of the private information the distortion might increase or decrease over time.
+We derive the dynamic revenue-maximizing mechanism, analyze its qualitative structure and frequently derive its closed form solution.
+In the leading example of repeat sales of a good or service, we establish that commonly observed contract features such as flat rates, free consumption units and two-part tariffs emerge as part of the optimal contract.
+We investigate in detail the environments in which the type of each agent follows an arithmetic or geometric Brownian motion or a mean-reverting process.
+We analyze the allocative distortions and show that depending on the nature of the private information the distortion might increase or decrease over time.

-KEYWORDS: Mechanism Design, Dynamic Auctions, Repeated Sales, Impulse Response Function, Stochastic Flow.
+KEYWORDS: Dynamic Mechanism Design, Repeated Sales, Stochastic Flow, Flat Rates, Two-Part Tariffs, Leasing.